-1 Introduction
+1. Introduction

-Non-linear usage-based pricing is a popular price-discrimination technique which has been analyzed extensively in the context of the electricity and long-distance telephone markets (Wilson, 1993).
-This form of price-discrimination is used by many sellers of information goods.
-For instance, corporate software manufacturers associate the price they charge each customer on their expected usage of the software, by basing prices on the total processing speed of the servers on which the software is licensed to run.
-ASP and application syndication models enable a variety of more direct usage-based software pricing2.
-Apple's iTunes music service is priced on a per-song basis.
+Nonlinear usage-based pricing is a popular pricediscrimination technique that has been analyzed extensively in the context of the electricity and longdistance telephone markets (Wilson 1993).
+This form of price discrimination is used by many sellers of information goods.
+For instance, corporate software manufacturers associate the price they charge each customer with their expected usage of the software by basing prices on the total processing speed of the servers on which the software is licensed to run.
+ASP and application syndication models enable a variety of more direct usage-based software pricing.1 Apple's iTunes music service is priced on a per-song basis.

-In contrast, there are numerous examples of fixed-fee pricing for information goods, under which customers pay a fixed periodic price that is independent of usage.
-Most ISP's charge residential customers a flat monthly subscription fee.
+In contrast, there are numerous examples of fixed-fee pricing for information goods under which customers pay a fixed periodic price that is independent of usage.
+Most ISPs charge residential customers a flat monthly subscription fee.
 The Wall Street Journal Online offers unrestricted access for a fixed annual fee.
-Sprint PCS recently switched from a per-Mb pricing model to giving consumers unlimited wireless web access for a fixed monthly fee.
-AOL MusicNet's premium membership allows unlimited music streaming for about eighteen dollars a month.
+Sprint PCS recently switched from a per-Mb pricing model to giving consumers unlimited wireless Web access for a fixed monthly fee.

 Additionally, many sellers of information goods use a combination of fixed-fee and usage-based pricing.
-A customer of IBM's zSeries software can opt to pay a flat fee for unlimited usage, or to use a reporting tool which tracks and charges for software usage on a monthly basis.
-In addition to their regular per-minute pricing scheme, Sprint and AT&T both offer fixed-fee long-distance telephony, and MCI sells an unlimited-usage local, long-distance and Internet service package for a fixed monthly fee.
+A customer of IBM's zSeries software can opt to pay a flat fee for unlimited usage, or to use a reporting tool that tracks and charges for software usage on a monthly basis.
+In addition to their regular perminute pricing scheme, Sprint and AT&T both offer fixed-fee long-distance telephony, and MCI sells an unlimited-usage local, long-distance, and Internet service package for a fixed monthly fee.
 Other information goods featuring both fixed-fee and usage-based pricing include network bandwidth, the OCLC library information services, and industry research reports.

-Pricing policies for information goods which include an unlimited-usage fixed-fee conflict with well-known results from nonlinear pricing theory (Maskin and Riley, 1984, Wilson, 1993), which have shown that under some fairly general assumptions, the optimal pricing policy for a monopolist should always be strictly based on usage.
-One goal of this paper is to demonstrate that this disconnect between theory and practice can be rigorously explained by recognizing two unique aspects of pricing information goods:
+Pricing policies for information goods which include an unlimited-usage fixed-fee conflict with well-known results from nonlinear pricing theory (Maskin and Riley 1984, Wilson 1993), which have shown that under some fairly general assumptions, the optimal pricing policy for a monopolist should always be strictly based on usage.
+One goal of this paper is to demonstrate that this disconnect between theory and practice can be rigorously explained by recognizing two unique aspects of pricing information goods.

-$^{^{2}}$ While there are a number of diverse models that these ASP's use to price their services, most involve some form of rental pricing (Susarla, Barua and Whinston, 2001)
+1 While there are a number of diverse models that these ASPs use to price their services, most involve some form of rental pricing (Susarla et al. 2003).

-(A) An increase in the usage of an information good by a customer imposes near-zero or zero direct variable costs of production on the seller.
-This makes unlimited-usage fixed-fee pricing increasingly viable for these goods.

-(B) There are typically fixed and variable transaction costs associated with the administering of any usage-based pricing schedule.
-These costs are especially relevant when designing pricing schedules for information goods because they are significant relative to the near-zero variable costs of production that characterize information goods3.
+- (a) An increase in the usage of an information good by a customer imposes near-zero or zero direct variable costs of production on the seller.
+This makes unlimited-usage fixed-fee pricing increasingly viable for these goods. - (b) There are typically fixed and variable transaction costs associated with the administering of any usage-based pricing schedule.
+These costs are especially relevant when designing pricing schedules for information goods because they are significant relative to the near-zero variable costs of production that characterize information goods.2